TGIFernando/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    semantic tags are used for marking up html and importance like the header of your page or footer

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Inline only takes as much space as needed and block you can set width and height

 3. What are the 4 areas of the box model?

+     the content edge, padding edge, border edge, and margin edge.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    if you dind adjust anything else its the vertical axis.

 5. Explain why git is valuable to a team of developers.

+anyone can use it and you can view old code that you may ned to go back to.
+Multiple ppl can work on the same project but on different branches.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.